pfertyk/blog/content/003-crystal-vs-real-life.md

 StumpyPNG.write(canvas, "output.png")
 ```

-I know that grayscale conversion is a bit more complicated than the average
+Note: I know that grayscale conversion is a bit more complicated than the average
 value of all 3 colors, but this filter was supposed to be a simple test of Crystal.

 The code works, but there are some issues:

 * in the first line I included the name of the library (`stumpy_png`),